vasilii-b/category_bottom_description/README.md

 ### Other
 Feedback is appreciated.<br>
-Let me know if I can improve here something.
+Let me know if I can improve something.